QubesOS/qubes-doc/user/downloading-installing-upgrading/supported-versions.md

 set its own support policy for Whonix templates in Qubes.

-This policy requires Whonix template users to stay reasonably close to the cutting edge by upgrading to new stable versions of Qubes OS and Whonix templates within a month of their respective releases.
+This policy requires Whonix template users to stay reasonably close to the cutting edge by upgrading to new stable releases of Qubes OS and Whonix templates within a month of their respective releases.
 To be precise:

-* One month after a new stable version of Qubes OS is released, Whonix templates will no longer be supported on any older version of Qubes OS.
-This means that users who wish to continue using Whonix templates on Qubes must always upgrade to the latest stable Qubes OS version within one month of its release.
+* One month after a new stable version of Qubes OS is released, Whonix templates will no longer be supported on any older release of Qubes OS.
+This means that users who wish to continue using Whonix templates on Qubes must always upgrade to the latest stable Qubes OS release within one month of its release.

-* One month after new stable versions of Whonix templates are released, older versions of Whonix templates will no longer be supported.
-This means that users who wish to continue using Whonix templates on Qubes must always upgrade to the latest stable Whonix template versions within one month of their release.
+* One month after new stable versions of Whonix templates are released, older releases of Whonix templates will no longer be supported.
+This means that users who wish to continue using Whonix templates on Qubes must always upgrade to the latest stable Whonix template releases within one month of their release.

 We aim to announce both types of events one month in advance in order to remind